-- ➤ A direct referral by school can be made to Young People And Families Mental Health Service for an ASD assessment, if it is clearly felt that behaviours associated with ASD are a barrier to a child's educational progress. - Once referred, Young People and Families Mental Health Service will have an initial meeting with parents and school and a "Conner's" questionnaire will be completed. - > Subsequent meetings and assessments may lead to a diagnosis of ASD or further strategies and programmes may be explored.
+- Outreach will be made for further recommendations if academic progress is affected. - A direct referral by school can be made to Young People And Families Mental Health Service for an ASD assessment, if it is clearly felt that behaviours associated with ASD are a barrier to a child's educational progress. - Once referred, Young People and Families Mental Health Service will have an initial meeting with parents and school and a "Conner's" questionnaire will be completed. - Subsequent meetings and assessments may lead to a diagnosis of ASD or further strategies and programmes may be explored.

-- ➤ Weighted items jacket, cushions, backpack etc 2 Visual aids. - Wobble cushions to support focus and concentration. - Socially speaking group.
+- Weighted items jacket, cushions, backpack etc - > Visual aids. - Wobble cushions to support focus and concentration. - > Socially speaking group.